eastie71/gradle-learning-simple-calculator/README.md

 ## Gradle project dependencies
 - Use combination of `repositories` and `dependencies` eg. mavenCentral() and dependency such as commons-cli:commons-cli:1.4 .
 See https://central.sonatype.dev/artifact/commons-cli/commons-cli/1.4

+## Setup JUnit5 Testing
+- Need to include the dependencies - from maven central - but use the `testImplementation` keyword - so that these JUnit libs are not bundled with the application.
+Use command `gradlew test` to run the unit tests.
+There is a HTML report of the test results in `build/reports/tests/test`